cashmusic/Flower/README.md

 To use the Soundplayer module just add the 'flower_soundplayer' class to a link or a div.
 Added to a div it will search the div for links to audio and populate a player.
-If no title is present the player will use the text between the <a> tag as the track title.
+If no title is present the player will use the text between the link tag as the track title.
 If you'd like to specify your own title just add it to the--wait for it--title of the link.

 When added to a link element, the 'flower_soundplayer' class will add [play] to